ElCoda33/Aplication/README.md

 # Aplication
-This is my new application based on my web page
+This is a new application based on my web page